Nesta/phoenix/sass/README.txt

 	 		|
 	 		| Regions:
 	 		==========
-      Contain the styles for each region.
-If we create a new region, here, its styles will be define.
-If, otherwise, we are going to give styles to a content inside a region, we should use the 'Content' directory.
+      Contains the styles for each region.
+If we create a new region here, its styles will be defined.
+Otherwise if we are going to give styles to a content inside a region, we should use the 'Content' directory.

 	 		|
 	 		| Utilities:
 	 		============
-      This directory contain the variables, extends, mixins... that can be of utility when we'll going to personalize our styles.
+      This directory contains the variables, extends, mixins... that can be usefull when personalizing our styles.

 	====================================================================================================

 	|
 	| Main.sass:
 	============
   All the previous styles will compile in a single file called 'main.sass'.
-This file will be converted in the final file: 'main.css'.
+This file will be converted into the final file: 'main.css'.
-  We won't modify any style in this file, only can make refference to those needy dependencies and also to each file created in 'partials'.
+  We won't modify any style in this file, we are only able to add refferences to dependencies and also each file created in 'partials'.

 	|
 	| Chosen.sass: